giantswarm/docs/src/content/guides/tenant-cluster-labelling/index.md

 Label keys and values are freely modifiable except labels with keys containing `giantswarm.io`.

 Working with tenant cluster labels works likewise as working with Kubernetes labels.
-More information about Kubernetes Labels can be found in the [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and our [getClusters](/api/#operation/getClusters) documentation.
+More information about Kubernetes Labels can be found in the [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and our [cluster labels API documentation](/api/#tag/cluster-labels).

 ## Working with tenant cluster labels using the Giant Swarm API

-Tenant cluster labels of clusters with release version 10.0.0 and above on AWS are returned by executing a [getClusters] request.
+Tenant cluster labels of clusters with release version 10.0.0 and above on AWS are returned by executing a [getClusters](/api/#operation/getClusters) request.
 The field `labels` of suitable tenant clusters contains the labels currently attached to the cluster.
 Labels of a single tenant cluster can be retrieved using the [getClusterLabels](/api/#operation/getClusterLabels) endpoint.